riatron8/EGR314IndividualDataSheet/docs/index.md

 ### Project Summary

 * The goal of the team is to create a rover that can be controlled remotely, and is able to explore an environment while sending messages back to the user.
-Each team member communicated to each other through connecters on each board, which can be found in more detail in this[team report.](https://asu-egr314-301-s-2026.github.io/EGR314-Team301/)
+Each team member communicated to each other through connecters on each board, which can be found in more detail in this [team report.](https://asu-egr314-301-s-2026.github.io/EGR314-Team301/)

 ### My Contribution